We’ve all been shot ∙

 24 being justified as a gift by His grace through the redemption which is in Christ Jesus.

 A similar concept is found in modern culture in the form of a judicial pardon.
 An individual is found guilty of a crime according to the law and sentenced.
-But before they finished serving their time, they are pardoned.
-Their sentence rescinded, and they are freed from the consequences of their crime.
+But before they finished serving their time, they get pardoned.
+Their sentence was rescinded, and they are freed from the consequences of their crime.